United States at the 1900 Summer Olympics: Polo

 The United States was one of four nations to compete in the first Olympic polo event.
 Americans played on two of the five teams, each time along with British companions.
 The two American/British combinations won the top two prizes.

 Rowing

 The United States had one boat at the debut of Olympic rowing; the Vesper Boat Club eight took gold.

 Sailing

 The United States had two boats in the first Olympic sailing competitions.
 MacHenry's Frimousse competed in both races of the 3–10 ton class as well as the open class, Taylor is listed as a crew member for the 3–10 ton races despite owning a different boat in the competition.
 The bronze medal in the second race is thus often listed as a mixed team medal, as Taylor was British/Australian.
 Another boat, Singy, competed in the open class with unknown crew.
-Harry Van Bergen won a bronze medal by himself in the 20+ ton class.
+Harry Van Bergen won a bronze medal in the individual 20+ ton class.